 Black.
 Lives.
 Matter.

-The arts help bring communities together in efforts to effect social change by inspiring its communities to value diversity, equity, inclusion and accessibility, consequently reaffirming our shared humanity.
+The arts help bring communities together in efforts to affect social change by inspiring its communities to value diversity, equity, inclusion and accessibility, consequently reaffirming our shared humanity.
 As such, we must do the work required to transform our world.

 We pledge to do better and become proactive in making change.